Namche Bazaar – Discover the Gateway to the Himalayas

 Khumjunging Village In Solu khumbu.

 Khumjung is a village in the Solu-Khumbu region of Nepal, located at the foot of Mount Everest.
 It is known for being the birthplace of Tenzing Norgay, one of the first two individuals to reach the summit of Everest, and for its nearby monastery, which houses the sacred scalp of a yeti.
-The village is a popular trekking stop on the Everest Base Camp trail and Everest Panorama.
+The village is a popular trekking stop on the Everest Base Camp trail and the Everest Panorama.

 Himalayan View From Khumjung Village